kschueths/event-template/.gitlab/README.md

+# Step 1: Create a Registration Issue Board

+Go to the issue board and rename the board from "Development" to "Event Registration"

-# Issue templates for event registration
+# Step 2: Issue templates for event registration

 The file in the issue Template folder is the populated template for event registration.
 Do Not Change the File Names.